Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Experiments

 \subsection{Fine-grained evaluation}

-We report the results obtained on the Gibson4+ dataset by applying our evaluation protocol (defined in Section \ref{sec:eval_prot}) to understand better how each model operates and their attitude towards social interactions.
-Figure \ref{fig:stats} summarizes the statistics, in terms of number of encounters and ESR, collected for each encounter class by different models during 500 randomly sampled validation episodes. \paragraph{Policy behavior analysis.} Looking at the relationships between the number of encounters and ESR figures, there seem to be two types of policies: a first group with a high number of encounters and a high ESR, and a second group that tends to avoid encounters and has low/medium ESR.
-Those two types describe different approaches to social navigation: either risking to interact to access potentially more efficient routes to the goal or keeping a safe distance from humans (for example, prioritizing less populated areas, waiting for people to move away before crossing a room).
+We report the results obtained on the Gibson4+ dataset by applying our evaluation protocol (see Section \ref{sec:eval_prot}) to understand better how each model operates and the types of encounters they have.
+Figure \ref{fig:stats} summarizes the statistics, in terms of number of encounters and ESR, collected for each encounter class by different models during 500 randomly sampled validation episodes.

+\mypara{Policy behavior analysis.} Looking at the relationships between the number of encounters and ESR figures, there seem to be two types of policies: a first group with a high number of encounters and a high ESR, and a second group that tends to avoid encounters and has low/medium ESR.
+Those two types describe different approaches to social navigation: either risking to interact to access potentially more efficient routes or keeping a safe distance from humans (for example, prioritizing less populated areas, waiting for people to move away before crossing a room).

 An example of a policy that avoids encounters is \textit{Risk only}, which has one of the lowest ESR for Following (74.11\%) and Intersection class (86.85\%) and the lowest number of encounters (188 in total).
 The opposite is true for \textit{Compass only}, which has a high overall ESR for every encounter class and one of the highest numbers of encounters (279 in total).
-It is interesting to note how the two best-performing policies, \textit{Social tasks} and \textit{Social+Aux}, adopt each of these different approaches while remaining comparable in coarse-grained metrics. \paragraph{Reacting to sudden danger.}
+It is interesting to note how the two best-performing policies, \textit{Proximity tasks} and \textit{Proximity+Aux}, adopt each of these different approaches while remaining comparable in coarse-grained metrics.